California Auto Theft Attorney

 Choosing the right criminal defense lawyer will be the most important decision someone can make when facing criminal auto theft charges such as grand theft auto.
 Many people who face auto theft charges, such as joyriding, are good people who made a mistake or exercised poor judgment.
 There are also some people who have been wrongfully accused of an auto theft, based on a misunderstanding or false evidence.
 You need an attorney who will listen to your side of the story carefully, who will evaluate the evidence thoroughly, who will negotiate with the judge and the District Attorney’s office skillfully, and who will fight in trial aggressively.
 You need an attorney like Fred Thiagarajah.

-As a former Deputy District Attorney, Fred Thiagarajah has the negotiating skills and trial experience necessary to get the best results for his clients, for criminal cases and immigration consequences.
-Fred Thiagarajah has helped clients with carjacking and other auto theft charges in the past.
-For an example of his work, please see his case results and read his client testimonials.
-With offices in Newport Beach, Beverly Hills and Riverside, Fred Thiagarajah has criminal defense experience in Orange, Los Angeles and Riverside Counties.
+Our attorneys have previously worked for District Attorney's office and have the negotiating skills and trial experience necessary to get the best results for his clients, for criminal cases and immigration consequences.
+We have helped clients with carjacking and other auto theft charges in the past.
+For an example of our work, please see our case results and read our client testimonials.
+With offices in Newport Beach, Long Beach, Rancho Cucamonga, Riverside and Murrieta, our attorneys have criminal defense experience in Orange, Los Angeles, San Bernardino and Riverside Counties.

 Fred Thiagarajah – The Right Lawyer.
 The Right Result.
 The Right Choice.